mpcabd/python-optimus/README.md

 # python-optimus
 This is based fully on [pjebs/optimus-go](https://github.com/pjebs/optimus-go) for Go which is based on [jenssegers/optimus](https://github.com/jenssegers/optimus) for PHP which is based on Knuth's Integer Hashing (Multiplicative Hashing) from his book [The Art Of Computer Programming, Vol. 3, 2nd Edition](https://archive.org/details/B-001-001-250/page/n535/mode/2up), Section 6.4, Page 516.

 With this library, you can transform your internal id's to obfuscated integers based on Knuth's integer hash.
-It is similar to Hashids, but will generate integers instead of random strings.
+It is similar to [Hashids](https://hashids.org/), but will generate integers instead of random strings.
 It is also super fast.

+    >>> my_optimus.encode(42)
+    7773166408443174426
+    >>> my_optimus.decode(7773166408443174426)
+    42

 This library supports both 32 and 64 bits integers, although in Python you don't have that differentiation between int32 and int64, even bigint or bignum is the same since [PEP 237](https://www.python.org/dev/peps/pep-0237/).
 The reason you need a bitlength is that the algorithm itself works on a fixed bitlength.
 By default this library uses 64 bits.